Responsibilities

 Education

-- M.Sc. in Aquaculture and Fisheries, Marine Ecosystems and Society, University of Miami, Rosenstiel School of Marine and Atmospheric Science, 2020.
+- M.Sc. in Aquaculture and Fisheries, Marine Biology and Ecology, University of Miami, Rosenstiel School of Marine, Atmospheric, and Earth Science, 2020.

 - Aquaculture Engineer, Universidade Federal de Santa Catarina- UFSC, Florianópolis, SC- Brazil, 2010.